jayelinjiaqi/aiap20-jaye-lin-jiaqi-945I/README.md

 2. Containerization with Docker

-    Docker was used to retrieve the dataset in the run.sh script.
-The python scripts are then executed on the GitHub-hosted ubuntu-latest runner which first installs Python and dependencies directly on that virtual machine using pip.
+    The run.sh script will first retrieve the dataset using Docker and then execute the python scripts in the src folder.

 3. Robustness & Fault Tolerance